liz-mcdaneld/World_Weather_Analysis/README.md

 ## Course of Action
 ### Retrieve the Weather Data
-An API was established with OpenWeatherMap to retrieve latitude and longitude, maximum temperature, humidity, cloudiness, wind speed, and weather descriptions.
+An API key was established with OpenWeatherMap to retrieve latitude and longitude, maximum temperature, humidity, cloudiness, wind speed, and weather descriptions.
 This information was then added and stored into a new DataFrame then exported to a CSV file.

 ### Create a Customer Travel Destinations Map
 Input statements are added to ask beta testers for their minimum and maximum temperature preferences.
 This information is used to create a new DataFrame, which is cleaned from null entries and empty rows before exporting into a CSV file.
 Info boxes are added with pop-up markers to show hotel name, city, country, and a current weather description with the maximum temperature.